beskay/MerkleWhitelist/README.md

-# Whitelist using a MerkleTree
+# Whitelist using a Merkle tree

-Version 2 of the MerkleTree whitelist template.
+Version 2 of the Merkle tree whitelist template.
 Each whitelisted address can claim a specific amount of NFTs, e.g. Address 1 can claim 2 NFTs, Address 2 can claim 5 NFTs and so on.

 Mint function is being called with MetaMask and ethers.js.
 Express.js is used as backend.